 Population projections for those who will be served by the public supply system shall be provided in the consumptive use permit application as part of the demonstration of reasonable assurance that the withdrawal quantities are necessary to supply a certain reasonable demand.

+To determine future population to be served, population data should be derived from the county-level/parcel level forecast of population based on published University of Florida, Bureau of Economic and Business Research (BEBR) - Medium projections for target year(s).
+Other accepted sources of population data to evaluate the population projections include:

+The prevailing Comprehensive Land Use Plan developed under Part II, Chapter 163, F.S.;

-To determine future population to be served, the Applicant shall use the best and most appropriate tool for their service area.
-Typically, the first of the below examples is the most appropriate tool.
-However, other options, including, but not limited to the second and third below examples, may be appropriate for some applicants.County-level/parcel level forecast of population based on published University of Florida, Bureau of Economic and Business Research (BEBR) - Medium projections for target year(s).
-Historic growth rate at utility-level based on average of 5 years of historic population times the base year served dwelling unit population (estimate of total residential dwelling units multiplied by the estimate of persons per household).
-The base-year would be defined as the last full year and average of years historic population would include the base year and prior four yearsRegional Planning Council Data and Special population studies.
+Historic growth rate at utility-level based on average of 5 years of historic population times the base year served dwelling unit population (estimate of total residential dwelling units multiplied by the estimate of persons per household) (the base-year would be defined as the last full year and average of years historic population would include the base year and prior four years);

+The prevailing Regional Water Supply Plan; and

+Regional Planning Council Data and Special population studies.

+If an applicant proposes an adjustment to the BEBR-medium projection or utility level growth rate, the applicant must provide reasonable assurance that the adjustment better predicts population growth rate due to significant changes in factors affecting the applicant’s service area’s population growth rates (either up or down) in the most recent 5 years that would render a 5-year average not representative for projecting over the requested permit duration.

+Public supply entities that provide water supply for predominantly commercial uses that do not support a permanent population are excluded from these calculations and demand projections shall be evaluated on using best available information.

-The population to be served can be a mixture of permanent and non-permanent population as long as it is consistently used.
+For all methods, seasonal service area population may be used, if applicable, and, if used, shall be estimated using methods recommended by either the Department of Economic Opportunity or proposed by the utility and approved by the District.
+Applicants may also identify tourist population, if known.
+In addition, the population to be served can be a mixture of permanent and non-permanent population as long as it is consistently used.

-CFWI - 2.2.3.4.
-Uniform Method for Calculating Per Capita Daily Water Use
+CFWI - 2.2.3.
+Per Capita Daily Water Use

-CFWI - 2.2.3.4.1.
+CFWI - 2.2.3.1.
 Uniform Method for Calculating Gross Per Capita Daily Water Use

-Gross Per Capita is defined as: WD + IM – EX / RP Where:
+Gross Per Capita is defined as: (WD + IM – EX) / RP Where:

 WD = ground water, surface water and stormwater withdrawals.